ziggycox/capstone-BLE-STM32/README.md

 ## Notes

 STM Real Time Clock (RTC) is set up in the code (minus commented out lines) but was returning zero values from **getTimeSeconds()**.
 When the RTC is working the timeStamp variable can be populated with a time stamp in seconds.

-Keil project file dump can be found in DASO google drive "PROJECTS/BLE Code Integration/BLEwall_Keil_Project_Files.7z".
-Might need it for some header files that live in "./Inc/".

 To modify HitDataBLE or LogDataBLE: